FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 Here is a quick overview of results for training a neural network on the MOTOR_MD_XTB/T300_1 dataset.
 We used the trained model to run a MD and the plots show a comparison between the model's prediction for the energies with predictions made by xTB that can be viewed [here](https://FerdinandToelkes.github.io/whk/angstrom_kcal_per_mol_fs/MOTOR_MD_XTB/T300_1/epochs_1000_bs_100_lr_0.0001_seed_42/md_sim_steps_5000_time_step_1.0_seed_42/interactive_properties_plot.html) and the corresponding rolling correlation between the energies, that is displayed in [this plot](https://FerdinandToelkes.github.io/whk/angstrom_kcal_per_mol_fs/MOTOR_MD_XTB/T300_1/epochs_1000_bs_100_lr_0.0001_seed_42/md_sim_steps_5000_time_step_1.0_seed_42/interactive_rolling_corr_plot.html)

-# Ground State Molecular Dynamics
+# Exited State Molecular Dynamics

 ## Contributing